 Dad loved to have fun and made sure others were having fun as well.
 If there is one word I hear our kids describe ‘Ohana OT and that is FUN!

-Mary Kostka is a Pediatric Occupational Therapist specializing in Sensory Processing Disorder at her private practice, ‘Ohana Occupational Therapy, LLC, in Wenatchee and Leavenworth Washington, USA
+Mary Kostka is a Pediatric Occupational Therapist specializing in Sensory Processing Disorder at her private practice, ‘Ohana Occupational Therapy, LLC, in Wenatchee, Washington, USA.

 ‘Ohana Occupational Therapy, LLC